bufbuild/buf-examples/workspace/README.md

 --against ../.git#branch=main,ref=HEAD~1,subdir=workspace
 ```

+In this case, the `--against` flag targets the root of this repository using `../.git` and then this directory using `subdir=workspace`.

 ## Code generation

 To [generate code stubs][generate] for all modules in the workspace using the plugins defined in [`buf.gen.yaml`](./buf.gen.yaml):